Deep level Deligne--Lusztig representations of Coxeter type: Preparations

 Except for $G$, $\CG$ and their subgroups (which are defined over $k,\breve k$ resp. $\CO_k,\CO_{\breve k}$), all schemes appearing below are perfect schemes perfectly of finite presentation and perfectly smooth over $\overline\BF_q$.
 For a review of perfect geometry we refer to \cite[Appendix A]{Zhu_17}.
 We freely make use of the $6$-functor formalism of \'etale cohomology for such schemes with $\overline\BQ_\ell$-coefficients.
-Moreover, for a perfect $\overline\BF_q$-scheme we denote by $H_\ast(Y) = H_c^\ast(Y, \overline\BQ_\ell)$ its $\ell$-adic \'etale cohomology with compact support.
+Moreover, we fix a prime number $\ell \neq p$, and for a perfect $\overline\BF_q$-scheme we denote by $H^\ast(Y) = H_c^\ast(Y, \overline\BQ_\ell)$ its $\ell$-adic \'etale cohomology with compact support.